bootdrv/main-server/Readme.txt

 Save file and exit from editor.

-Same operatioan you will need do, If you have the problem auto build docker image for php-fpm
+Same operation you will need do, If you have the problem auto build docker image for php-fpm

 Example 2- edit block php_fpm service: